 Known Measure Counts

-For reference, following is a link to a list of works that have been assigned at the Conference, with measure counts if known: Measure Counts.
+For reference, here is a list of works that have been assigned at the Conference, with measure counts if known.